-- Under a funded swap, a synthetic ETF passes on net proceeds from issue of units to a swap counterparty in return for an exposure to the economic gain (or loss) in the performance of the underlying index.
+- Under a funded swap, a synthetic passive ETF passes on net proceeds from issue of units to a swap counterparty in return for an exposure to the economic gain (or loss) in the performance of the underlying index.

-Whether synthetic ETF managers disclose information on collateral or invested assets depends on the types of investments they are involved in with their counterparties.
-This section explains some common types of investments entered into by synthetic ETF managers with their counterparties in order to replicate the index performance.
+Whether synthetic passive ETF managers disclose information on collateral or invested assets depends on the types of investments they are involved in with their counterparties.
+This section explains some common types of investments entered into by synthetic passive ETF managers with their counterparties in order to replicate the index performance.

 Under a funded swap, the synthetic passive ETF, through the funded swap, will pass on substantially all of the net proceeds generated from the issuance of the fund to the swap counterparty, who in return, through the funded swap, will provide the synthetic passive ETF with an exposure to the economic gain (or loss) in the performances of the underlying indices (net of fees, charges and indirect costs, if applicable).